Kronoberg County (Riksdag constituency)

 Kronoberg County (Kronobergs Län) is one of the 29 multi-member constituencies of the Riksdag, the national legislature of Sweden.
 The constituency was established in 1970 when the Riksdag changed from a bicameral legislature to a unicameral legislature.
 It is conterminous with the county of Kronoberg.
 The constituency currently elects six of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 At the 2022 general election it had 147,910 registered electors.

 Electoral system

 Kronoberg County currently elects six of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 Constituency seats are allocated using the modified Sainte-Laguë method.
-Only parties that that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
+Only parties that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
 Supplementary leveling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.